ericclemmons/start-server-webpack-plugin/README.md

 import StartServerPlugin from "start-server-webpack-plugin";

 export default {
-  // This script will be ran after building
-  entry: {
-    server: ...
-  },
   ...
   plugins: [
     ...
     // Only use this in DEVELOPMENT
     new StartServerPlugin({
-      name: 'server.js',
-      nodeArgs: ['--inspect'], // allow debugging
+      // name of the entry to run, defaults to 'main'
+      entryName: 'server',
+      // any arguments to nodejs when running the entry, this one allows debugging
+      nodeArgs: ['--inspect-brk'],
-      args: ['scriptArgument1', 'scriptArgument2'], // pass args to script
+      // any arguments to pass to the script
-      signal: false | true | 'SIGUSR2', // signal to send for HMR (defaults to `false`, uses 'SIGUSR2' if `true`)
+      args: ['scriptArgument1', 'scriptArgument2'],
-      keyboard: true | false, // Allow typing 'rs' to restart the server. default: only if NODE_ENV is 'development' }),
+      // Allow typing 'rs' to restart the server. default: only if NODE_ENV is 'development'
+      keyboard: true | false,
+    }),
     ...
   ],